-The growth of broadband access is led by the Chinese regions, although their rates of growth are more comparable with those shown by European and Australian regions.
+The Chinese regions lead the growth of broadband access, although their rates of growth are more comparable with those shown by European and Australian regions.
 The top 10 spots are populated by Chinese and European (mostly East European) regions, including Beijing, Shanghai, Guangdong, and Zhejing in China, and Bratislavsky, Praha, Southern and Eastern (Ireland), Közép-Magyarország, and Lithuania in Europe, as well as Ontario.
-In Europe, Swedish regions are anomalies to this trend, with Småland med Öarna, Sydsverige, and Västsverige occupying three of the bottom 10 spots.
+In Europe, Swedish regions are anomalies to this trend, with Småland med Öarna, Sydsverige, and Västsverige occupying three of the bottom 10 spots possibly due to the existing high levels of access already available in these regions.
 In addition, Japanese and Canadian regions have shown weak growth in the diffusion of broadband access.
 Aside from the three Swedish regions, Manitoba, Saskatchewan, Kanagawa, and Kyoto enter the list of the bottom 10 regions.
 Taiwan, Israel, and Singapore are also in the bottom 10 list.